Amy’s work integrates her studies, experience, and explorations in a variety of forms including:

 In Continuum Montage, Susan Harper has cultivated an approach to movement and perception through the art of inquiry.
 Her work builds upon the foundation of Continuum and invites us to “open spaciousness for deep listening to what is.” www.continuummontage.com

 Laughter Yoga is a series of movement and breathing exercises designed to stimulate laughter and cultivate an ‘inner spirit of joy.’
-Developed by Dr. Madan Kataria, in collaboration with his wife Madhari Kataria, it is a technique that invites you to laugh without jokes or humour, for no reason at all. www.laughteryogacanada.org
+Developed by Dr. Madan Kataria, in collaboration with his wife Madhari Kataria, it is a technique that invites you to laugh without jokes or humour, simply for the joy of laughing. www.laughteryogacanada.org

 The Pilates method is a movement approach developed by Joseph H. and Clara Pilates that cultivates moving from the inside out.
 The exercises in this technique emphasize breath, movement coordination, alignment awareness, and efficient muscle use.
 They are tools to help us become aware of how we prepare for movement, how we move, and how we can be more fully present in ourselves as we move.